rust-lang/rust/text/0000-const-locals.md

 everywhere else.
 Historically these did not exist in constants and const fn because it would have been very hard to support them in the old const evaluator.

+This means that you can only move out of any let binding once, even though in a const environment obtaining a copy of the object could be done by executing the code twice, side effect free.
+All invariants held by runtime code are also upheld by constant evaluation.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation